stevendnoble/project1/readme.md

 **Admin**

-The admin will log into the server and create or open questions
+The admin will log into the server and create or open questions.

 1. wireframe a page
 2. create an hbs template
 3. write a server route (get/post, update/delete) for the page